Blue Fire Ijen 2026: Visitor Access Update

 - High-temperature sulfuric gases (above 600°C) escape from vents.

-- When these gases contact oxygen, they ignite.
+- When these gases come into contact with oxygen, they ignite.

 - Liquid sulfur flows and burns, creating visible blue flames.